humanitec-architecture/resource-packs-aws/examples/s3/README.md

 # Example: s3 resource based on AWS S3

-This example configures a [s3](https://developer.humanitec.com/platform-orchestrator/reference/resource-types/#s3) resource definition using AWS S3, with two different access policies:
+This example configures a [s3](https://developer.humanitec.com/platform-orchestrator/reference/resource-types/#s3) Resource Definition using AWS S3, with two different access policies:

 * `basic-admin` (full access)
 * `basic-read-only` (read-only access)

-Those resource definitions can be used in your score file using:
+Those Resource Definitions can be used in your Score file using:

 ```yaml
 resources: